jimmoffitt/rbComplianceAPI/README.md

 * 'Realtime' mode:
    * If no end-tme is provided, the client will start in a 'realtime' mode.
+   * In this mode, the client will make as many 10-minute Compliance API requests it takes to catch up to most recent available ten-minute period (ending at least five minutes ago).
-   * In this mode, the app continues to run, making Compliance API requests every ten minutes.
+   * Once the Compliance data is caught up, the app continues to run, making Compliance API requests every ten minutes.
    * Start-time parameter can be provided with a configuration file or via the command-line.

-Note that if only an end-time is specified, and error will occur.
+    _Note that if only an end-time is specified, and error will occur._

 This Compliance API client writes a 'last time' file in its local directory after every successful Compliance API request.
 If no 'start-time' is provided when the client starts, it will be set to the timestamp found in the 'last time' file.
 If the client starts with no start-time parameters, and the 'last time' file is not found, the client will set the 'start-time' to the current time, wait ten minutes, and begin making Compliance API requests.
 A 'last time' file is a simple (UTF-8) text file that contains a ```YYYY-MM-DD HH:MM``` timestamp.